armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-9-42.md

 ### Changes

-* The kubrnetes kinds that Agent caches are now configurable in `clouddriver.yml` for all accounts:
+* The kubernetes kinds that Agent caches are now configurable in `clouddriver.yml` for all accounts:

 ```
 kubesvc: